 Initial Observations

 Many dog-specific AAI studies report a higher percent of female than male volunteers.
 Binfet (2017), showed that 93% of the community volunteers in the analyzed sample were female and middle aged in his study of Canine Therapy on University students.
 Charles and Wolkowitz (2019), showed that their Pets as Therapy Program (PAT), a UK charity, was set up by women and mostly run by women.
-The visitors were also mostly women, due to men possibly not wanting to hurt their image.
+The visitors were also mostly women.
+One may speculate that this is so due to the possibility of men not wanting to hurt their images.
 Furthermore, Grajfoner et al. (2017) compared 85 female volunteers to only 47 male volunteers in their research on the effect of dog-assisted intervention on student well-being, mood, and anxiety.

 Research Questions or Hypothesis